Sylvia Walton

-Sylvia Jane Walton, AO, FACE (née Collis) (born 16 January 1941) was Chancellor of La Trobe University (2006–2011), Principal of Tintern Grammar (1982 - 2005) and Principal of St Catherine’s School from 2007 to 2013.
+Dr Sylvia Jane Walton, AO, FACE (née Collis) (16 January 1941 – 27 January 2024) was chancellor of La Trobe University (2006–2011), principal of Tintern Grammar (1982–2005) and principal of St Catherine's School from 2007 to 2013.

 Biography

-The daughter of Ronald Ferguson Collis (1914-2001), and Ellen Betty Collis (1917-2009), née Moroney, Sylvia Walton holds a BA, MA and Dip Ed from Sydney University and a B Ed from La Trobe University.
-In 2011 she was awarded a Doctor of Education (honoris causa) in recognition for her outstanding leadership as Chancellor and council member of La Trobe University, and in addressing issues of access in higher education for students from disadvantaged backgrounds.
+The daughter of Ronald Ferguson Collis (1914–2001), and Ellen Betty Collis (1917–2009), née Moroney, Sylvia Walton completed a BA, MA and Dip Ed from Sydney University and a B Ed from La Trobe University.
+In 2011 she was awarded a Doctor of Education (honoris causa) in recognition for her outstanding leadership as chancellor and council member of La Trobe University, and in addressing issues of access in higher education for students from disadvantaged backgrounds.

 Walton was principal of Tintern Schools in Ringwood from 1982 to 2005.
 In 1999 she established Southwood Boys Grammar School as a complementary school to Tintern.

-Walton was Principal of St Catherine's School from 2007 to 2013.
+Walton was principal of St Catherine's School from 2007 to 2013.

-Walton was Chancellor of La Trobe University from 2006 to 2011.
-The University established the Sylvia Walton Scholarship and the Sylvia Walton Equity and Diversity Annual Public Lecture in recognition of her outstanding leadership at the University.
-In 2014 the University named the Sylvia Walton Building in her honour.
+Walton was chancellor of La Trobe University from 2006 to 2011.
+In 2019, she and her husband Robin Walton established the Sylvia Walton Honours Scholarship for autistic students to undertake their research at the Olga Tennison Autism Research Centre at La Trobe.
+The university also established the Sylvia Walton Equity and Diversity Annual Public Lecture in recognition of her outstanding leadership at the university.
+In 2014 the university named the Sylvia Walton Building in her honour.
 The Australian College of Educators Victorian branch holds an annual Sylvia Walton oration.

+Walton died on 27 January 2024.